uk59823/mail2mqtt/README.md

 2: INFO_Paypal
 3: SENDTO
 ```
-* section to define the filters, here defined two filter see below
+* section to define the filters, here defined two filter see below.
+If you search only with part of the parameter you **must** use wildcards.
 ```
 [MissedCall]
 filter_postbox: Postbox_A